hsk/trans/typeclass/type_reconstruction_for_type_classes.md

   <!-- page 22 -->

-  On the other hand he does not solve constraints of the form `τ : S` to obtain atomic constraints of the form `α : S′` as is done in our function constrain.
+  On the other hand he does not solve constraints of the form `τ : S` to obtain atomic constraints of the form `α : S'` as is done in our function constrain.
   Instead he accumulates the unsolved constraints.

   Independently of our own work Chen, Hudak and Odersky (CHO92) developed an extension of type classes using similar techniques and arriving at a similar type reconstruction algorithm.